CosiMichele/workshop-materials/2025/2505-KEYS-lecture/day_01.md

 ---
 ---

-## Bioinformatics and the Need for Compute
+## Science the Need for Compute

-The field of bioinformatics has become increasingly reliant on computational power.
+Scientific fields ranging from physics to biology have become increasingly reliant on computational power.
 The volume and complexity of biological data (e.g., genome sequences, protein structures and molecular simulations) requires advanced computational resources for data extrapolation and analysis.

 To effectively tackle the problem, scientists can access resources such as [High Performance Computing](https://en.wikipedia.org/wiki/High-performance_computing) (HPC) systems or [cloud based computing](https://en.wikipedia.org/wiki/Cloud_computing) to tackle the issue at hand.